-Stop normalising apartheid: Lessons from South Africa's liberation struggle
+Stop normalising apartheid: Lessons in solidarity from South Africa's liberation struggle

 Kasrils spent three decades criss-crossing the continent first as a member of the ANC's armed wing, uMkhonto we Sizwe, and later as its chief of intelligence.
 Between 1963 and 1990, he experienced first-hand the unwavering military, logistical, political, diplomatic and financial support provided to South Africa's liberation movements across the continent.

 Initially, South Africa's fighters received military training and support from Algeria, Egypt, Libya and Ethiopia.
 From 1975 onwards, independent Angola and Mozambique, and later Zimbabwe, joined Botswana, Lesotho, Swaziland, Zambia, and Tanzania as the Frontline States (FLS) in the struggle against South African apartheid.